 Coriander seeds = 1 tsp

 Salt = 1/4 tsp

-Add 1-1/2 cup of water in a pot.
-Bring it to boil.
+Add 1-1/2 cups of water in a pot.
+Bring it to a boil.
 Add mint leaves and seeds of fennel, coriander, cumin, and cardamom.
 Let it simmer for 10-15 minutes.

 Add honey and salt, and enjoy your delicious cup of herbal tea.